 Check out our NeoBudget review to learn more.

 However, not everyone is inclined to financial self-discipline, at least not without the aid of a personal budget.
-Whether that budget takes the shape of a custom-made spreadsheet, strong box holding envelopes swollen with cash, or low-cost digital budgeting app – well, that’s a personal decision.
+Whether that budget takes the shape of a custom-made Google Sheets spreadsheet, strongbox holding envelopes of cash, or a low-cost digital budgeting app — well, that’s a personal decision.